-The firm handles juvenile and adult criminal defense matters in federal court and state court throughout Colorado.
+The Polansky Law firm handles juvenile and adult criminal defense matters in federal court and state court throughout Colorado.
 Please feel free contact us should you find yourself under investigation or have a pending case or if you would like to appeal a conviction or petition the court regarding a conviction or sentence.
-While we make no guarantees, Ms. Polansky has had great success in these types of cases, even when all seemed lost and the sentence was life without possibility of parole.
+While we make no guarantees, Polansky Law Firm has had great success in these types of cases, even when all seemed lost and the sentence was life without possibility of parole.

 Lisa Polansky as lead counsel for young man wrongfully convicted at age 15